point-bonita/fog/README.md

 ---

 >In Europe charters of liberty have been granted by power.
-America has set the example... of charters of power granted by liberty
+America has set the example... of charters of power granted by liberty.
 >
 >-- <cite>James Madison - *Charters*</cite>